A new hierarchy for complex plane curves

-\begin{cor} If $C$ is a free curve and $Q$ is a conic intersecting $C$ in a finite number of points, then the union $C'=C \cup Q$ is a curve of type at most $2$.
+\end{thm} \begin{rk} If $C_1$ is free and $C_2$ is a line, then this result is already known -- see \cite{POG,MP}. \end{rk} \begin{cor} If $C$ is a free curve and $Q$ is a conic intersecting $C$ in a finite number of points, then the union $C'=C \cup Q$ is a curve of type at most $2$.
 Similarly, if $C$ is a plus-one generated curve and $L$ is a line, which is not an irreducible component of $C$, then the union $C'=C \cup L$ is a curve of type at most $2$. \end{cor}